-Inaugural Kite Festival will color the sky at Huntington Beach State Park
+Kite Festival once again fills up the sky at Huntington Beach State Park

 Hundreds of colorful kites of all shapes and sizes — from triangles and diamonds to animals such as birds, turtles, fish, jellyfish, butterflies, dragonflies, and octopi — will soon fill the sky on South Carolina’s Hammock Coast ®.

-Huntington Beach State Park will host its inaugural Kite Festival on March 19 and 20 from 11 a.m. to 4 p.m. to welcome the spring season.
-The two-day event will feature kite demonstrations by Klig’s Kites, kites for sale (at discounted rates), live local music, food trucks, inflatable obstacle courses, a petting zoo, face painting, and kids’ activities, including kite coloring.
+Huntington Beach State Park will host its second annual Kite Festival on Saturday, March 18, 2023, from 11 a.m. to 4 p.m. to welcome the spring season.
+The event will feature kite demonstrations by Klig’s Kites, kites for sale (at discounted rates), live local music, food trucks, inflatable obstacle courses, a petting zoo, face painting, and kids’ activities, including kite coloring.

-“This will be a great community activity with a family friendly atmosphere,” Huntington Beach State Park’s Senior Park Ranger Carley Karpinski said.
+“This will be a great community activity with a family-friendly atmosphere,” Huntington Beach State Park’s Senior Park Ranger Carley Karpinski said before last year’s event.
 “We will have kites available for purchase or feel free to bring your own kite and join in the fun!”

 Click here for a video from the park’s inaugural Kite Festival.